 - A Guide to Community Tourism Planning in Nova Scotia

 - A Guide to Marketing Your Nova Scotia Tourism Business

 - The Experience Toolkit will help you create world class, memorable experiences for your visitors.
 Learn more about experience development here.

-- The Tourism Industry Association of Nova Scotia (TIANS) provides tailored one-on-one mentoring meetings, technology workshops and webinars and on-going professional development resource for tourism operators.
-Please contact Lisa Dahr at TIANS at (902) 422-5249, visit tourismhrc.com or email firstname.lastname@example.org.
+- The Tourism Industry Association of Nova Scotia (TIANS) provides tailored one-on-one mentoring meetings, technology workshops and webinars.
+The Nova Scotia Tourism Human Resource Council (NSTHRC) provides on-going professional development resources for tourism operators.
+Please contact Lisa Dahr at TIANS at 902-422-5249, visit tians.org and tourismhrc.com, or email email@example.com

 - Visit your local Community Business Development Corporation (CBDC) or download a business plan template at: http://www.cbdc.ca/en/business-plan/a-practical-guide

 - Attend a workshop at the Centre for Entrepreneurship Education and Development (CEED):